 Introduction

 Like using NEFT when RTGS is what you really need.
 Both get your money from point A to point B, but they go about it in very different ways.
+If you throw IMPS into the mix, you have three distinct tools, each built for a different situation.
 NEFT is ideal for repeat, small transfers where cost and flexibility are important.
 RTGS is designed for large, urgent payments that must clear immediately.
+IMPS sits in the middle, instant like RTGS, but with no minimum limit.

 Choose the right one, and your cash flow remains smooth.
 Choose the wrong one, and you might be running after late payments and incurring unnecessary expenses.